oblivionpjk/oblivionpjk.github.io/_posts/2019-09-26-read "On Discriminative vs. Generative Classi¯ers: A Comparison of Logistic Regression and Naive Bayes".md

 ---
-title: 大文件内容对比多线程版本
+title: ideas about "On Discriminative vs. Generative Classi¯ers: A Comparison of Logistic Regression and Naive Bayes"
-tags: java 算法 algorithm 排序 concurrent
+tags: 算法 algorithm
 categories: algorithm
 ---